How to build your latent Markov model -- the role of time and space: Overview of model classes and the choice thereof

 \textbf{Markov-modulated marked Poisson processes (MMMPPs)}

-are suited to situations in which the observation times themselves are informative with respect to the state process, i.e.\ when the underlying state affects the chance of observations being made, such that the mere presence of observations tells us something about the underlying state (for example, an animal is more likely to by caught by a camera trap when active, and a patient is more likely to be seen by a doctor when ill).
+are suited to situations in which the observation times themselves are informative with respect to the state process, i.e.\ when the underlying state affects the chance of observations being made, such that the mere presence of observations tells us something about the underlying state (for example, an animal is more likely to be caught by a camera trap when active, and a patient is more likely to be seen by a doctor when ill).
 In MMMPPs, the observed time points follow a Poisson arrival process, whose event rate $\lambda_j, j = 1, \ldots, N$, is selected by the state of the underlying continuous-time $N$-state Markov chain.
 Consequently, if the unobserved state $j \in \{ 1,\ldots, N \}$ remains constant within some time interval $\Delta$, then the number of events in that time interval is Poisson distributed with mean $\lambda_j \Delta$, and the waiting times between consecutive events, $y_\tau = t_\tau - t_{\tau - 1}, \tau = 2, \ldots, T,$ are exponentially distributed with parameter $\lambda_j$.
 Similar to ctHMMs, the state process is governed by the transition intensity matrix $\boldsymbol{Q}$, while the observations (also called \textit{marks}) are determined by the emission distributions $f_j(x_t)$ (assuming that the snapshot property is fulfilled).
 Overall, the state process hence governs both the observation process and the observation times.
 If only the observation times are modelled without additional data collected at these time points, i.e.\ without marks, the model simplifies to a Markov-modulated Poisson process (MMPP) comprising only the state process and the event rates.
+General references on MMPPs are, e.g., \citet{fischer1993markov} and \citet{ryden1994parameter}, while MMMPPs are described, e.g., in \citet{lu2012} and \citet{mews2023markov}.